 I can’t count the number of times it’s happened.
 At a playdate watching a parent pull out packages of processed snacks while they complain, “I don’t know what’s wrong.
 His tantrums have been out of control this week!”
 While anyone who’s experienced the post-meal food coma cannot deny that food affects mood and behavior, we tend to overlook the daily impact of the foods we feed our kids.

-While some foods clearly improve child behavior (for example, seafood and other DHA-rich foods), many foods and additives can turn your “Sweet Samantha” into a “Terrible Terry.”
+While some foods clearly improve child behavior, many foods and additives can turn your “Sweet Samantha” into a “Terrible Terry.”
 They do this by disrupting the normal digestive process, by influencing hormone production in the body, and/or by attacking the brain directly.

 These foods, additives, and food-like substances can have a negative impact on child behavior and overall development.